ZHAW-Infosec-Research-Group/DIMBA/README.md

 + Insecure Services
 + Weak JWT

 You can use DIBA in two ways.
-One way is to simply use and analyse the app with the goal to fin vulnerabilities.
+One way is to simply use and analyse the app with the goal to find vulnerabilities.
 Alternatively, you can use [Vulnerabilities.md](Vulnerabilities.md), which provides some guidance for all the vulnerabilities and corresponding exploitation goals to achieve.

 Additionally we have written a solution document which describes all the vulnerabilities in detail with steps to exploit and how to fix them.